gbagregado/QA-Engineer-Take-Home-Evaluation/README.md

 - **Response token validation**: Ensuring the response contains a token when the login is successful.
 - **Check headers and cookies**: Validating response headers and cookies for a successful login.

+## Test Document
+The detailed test cases can be found in the [TestCase Document.pdf](./TestCase%20Document.pdf).

 ## Author
 Gaucho Agregado